Winthrop Paul Rockefeller: Personal life

 They adopted a daughter, Grace, in Hong Kong.
 Win and Lisenne founded a school for children with learning disabilities in Little Rock, now known as the Academy at Riverdale.

 Wealth

-Rockefeller served as chief executive of Winrock Farms, Inc., which had been set up by his father, and had interests in various small businesses around the state: in retailing, automobiles, farming, and the resort industry.
+Rockefeller was chief executive of Winrock Farms, Inc., which had been set up by his father, and had interests in various small businesses around the state: in retailing, automobiles, farming, and the resort industry.
 He was an active member of the National Federation of Independent Business.
 Rockefeller was ranked # 283 on the Forbes magazine list of the nation's wealthiest people in 2005, with a fortune the magazine estimated at $1.2 billion.
 As lieutenant governor, which was a part-time job, he forwarded his $34,673 state salary to charity.

 Illness and death

 Rockefeller had announced his candidacy for governor and was expected to face Asa Hutchinson in the Republican primary election in May 2006.
 On July 20, 2005, however, he bowed out of the race due to his myeloproliferative disease, a blood disorder that can develop into leukemia if left untreated.
 In October 2005 and March 2006, Rockefeller underwent unsuccessful bone marrow transplants at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
 On July 8, 2006, after the failure of his second bone marrow transplant, he returned to Little Rock, where he died eight days later at the University of Arkansas for Medical Sciences.
 On July 19, his body lay in state in the rotunda of the Arkansas State Capitol, and the next day, a memorial service was held at Pulaski Heights United Methodist Church, of which Rockefeller was a member.

 The following November, then-Attorney General Mike Beebe, the Democrat who won the race for Governor of Arkansas by defeating Hutchinson, gave tribute to the late Rockefeller saying, "Had he lived, we all know I would not have been here but rather we would have been congratulating a good friend and a great Arkansan as the next Governor, Win Paul Rockefeller."